mbzuai-nlp/MultiChoice2ExtractiveQA/README.md

 - **`Settings/`**: Contains configuration files for running experiments and evaluations.
 - **`Settings_Translated/`**: Includes configuration files for experiments using translated data.

+## Prerequisites

+[PrimeQA](https://github.com/primeqa): This repository relies on the PrimeQA toolkit for evaluation and experimentation.
+Installation instructions for PrimeQA can be found [here](https://github.com/primeqa/primeqa?tab=readme-ov-file#%EF%B8%8F-getting-started).

 ## Dataset

 ### Description